Revolutionary-Games/Thrive/CONTRIBUTING.md

 a team member, so you need to ask someone from the team for help if your PR includes changes to assets.

-Unfortunately, issues are often created quickly with little detail and context.
-Please do not hesistate to ask questions regarding the issue for clarification and details.

 When creating a pull request, include the "closes" or "fixes" keyword followed by the issue number that will be closed when the pull request is accepted.
 Example: `closes #1234`.